godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-1.md

 ### 3D physics interpolation

-Godot 4.3 came with physics interpolation for 2D nodes, and now the 3D counterpart has been merged ([GH-92391](https://github.com/godotengine/godot/pull/92391))!
+Godot 4.3 came with physics interpolation for 2D nodes, and now the 3D counterpart has been merged ([GH-92391](https://github.com/godotengine/godot/pull/92391)), with [Ricardo Buring](https://github.com/rburing) continuing the forward-porting of [lawnjelly](https://github.com/lawnjelly)'s Godot 3.x implementation.
 Not only that but support for MultiMeshes has also been merged ([GH-91818](https://github.com/godotengine/godot/pull/91818))!

 Physics interpolation is a technique that allows you to run your physics update at a very low FPS while maintaining